craigspaeth/nap/README.md

 });
 ````

-Include packages in your views by calling one of nap's helpers.
-(Example in [Jade](https://github.com/visionmedia/jade))
+Include packages in your views by calling one of nap's helpers. (example in [jade](https://github.com/visionmedia/jade))

 ````jade
 !!!